iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 The resulting hierarchy can define as many levels as needed.
 These Spatial Composition hierarchies can co-exist with the other organization mechanisms listed above.

 For example, a `Building` is modeled as a subclass of `spcomp:SpatialStructureElement`, which spatially aggregates other Spatial Organizers such as `Stories` and `Spaces`.
 Physical elements such as `Wall`s, `Column`s and `Door`s are associated to (held or referenced by depending on the case) those concepts from the Building decomposition.
+The following instance-diagram depicts such situation.
+See [Instance-diagram Conventions](../references/instance-diagram-conventions.md) for details about the conventions used.

 ![Building decomposition](../media/building-decomposition.png)